Port Richmond Honors Our Veterans with first ever Banners

 He died Dec 2006.

-"Behind the Banners," the free project brochure, will tell the stories of the 16 veterans.
+"Behind the Banners," the free project brochure, will tell the stories of each year's veterans.

-It will be available online and along the Avenue in printed version.
+It will be available online going forward and along the Avenue in printed version.

 will be at the Reformed Church, 54 Port Richmond Avenue,